andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

     subheading: >-
       (e.g.Skills training, furnishings for a flat, or larger white goods such as a fridge or washing machine)
-  heading: How will my donation be spent?
+  heading: How will my donation be used?
 ---